GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: Minutes equal to the spell's tier

-**Effect**: You create a sphere whose appearence is at your discretion on a surface you can touch.
+**Effect**: You create a sphere whose appearance is at your discretion on a surface you can touch.
 The size of this sphere is at least 1 foot in diameter, but can be up to a number of feet equal to the spell's tier + [Magic] bonus.
 This sphere moves in a direction of your choice at a speed of at least 2 yards per move, but no greater then a number of yards equal to the tier of the spell.
 If the surface bends more than 45 degrees, the sphere "drops" from the surface (having lost its grip) or impacts (if it is already rolling on the ground).
 The sphere leaves a trail of mucous everywhere it goes.
 Once the sphere impacts against something, it implodes.
 This spews acid everywhere for a number of yards equal to spell tier + 1d3.
 This acid has disadvantage on creatures with the Mucous feature.
 If the sphere never impacts, it never implodes and simply leaves that mucous behind.

 On a critical success with your spellcheck, you may have the spell end at a set time before the normal end of duration, deciding so before the sphere begins to travel.

-An attack on the sphere is successful with an attack total of 5 or mroe and will cause it to explode, spewing acid against everything within a number of feet equal to spell tier + 1d4.
+An attack on the sphere is successful with an attack total of 5 or more and will cause it to explode, spewing acid against everything within a number of feet equal to spell tier + 1d4.

 **At Higher Tiers**: The benefits for higher tiers is noted above.